 (c) Taj Mahal & The Pointer Sisters - Mary Don't You Weep

 In 1973 Taj Mahal & The Pointer Sisters were coupled to record a few songs.
 "Mary Don't You Weep" was one of the songs recorded.

 Unissued at that time but included on the next Taj Mahal album (released in 1998)

-On May, 9 1974, the late singer and songwriter Phil Ochs organized a concert to benefit the Friends of Chile.
-Chile, of course, was a country in peril; one that badly needed friends after their democratically-elected President, Salvador Allende, was Suicided by the military (with an assist from their "friends" the Central Intelligence Agency) in Santiago on September 11, 1973.
+On May, 9 1974, the late singer and songwriter Phil Ochs organized a concert to benefit the Friends of Chile, after the murder on their president Salvador Allende and singer Victor Jara.

 Pete Seeger and Arlo Guthrie's cover-version of "Oh, Mary Don't You Weep" is on the next album:

 Listen to the complete concert here:

 (c) Prince - Mary Don't You Weep

 In 1983 during the rehearsals for the "Purple Rain" album, Prince recorded a piano rehearsal of "Mary Don't You Weep".